x94fujo6rpg/AzurLaneFleet/README.md

 now shoud load data from CN Wiki version **(irreversible)**

 ## Update
+**2022-01-04**
+- CD calculation now includes reload values from equip
+  *in order to keep the values exactly as shown in the game.
+I won't implement other calculations.*

 **2021-12-31**
 - Prevent multiple download of same icon (causing idb error: key already exists)